Image courtesy of NSW Australian Football History Society.

 Australian Rules football has been played in Sydney since 1881.

 Following a brief hiatus between the years of 1894 and 1902, a competition named the ‘NSW Australian Football Association’ was formed in 1903.

 In 1980 the ‘NSW Australian Football Association’ became known as the ‘Sydney Football League’, and was then renamed the ‘Sydney AFL’ in 1998.

 In 2009, the league became known as ‘AFL Sydney’, as it is known today.

-In 2017, the XBlades AFL Sydney competition hosts 26 clubs represented by 100 registered teams, across all divisions.
+The AFL Sydney competition hosts 26 clubs represented by over 100 registered teams.

 For more information regarding the history of AFL in Sydney, please visit the NSW Australian Football History Society website.